trisulnsm/dinodoc/trisuldocs/docs/ug/resources/index.md

 # Resources

-Working with meta objects like domain names, URLs, HTTP headers, and SSL certificates extracted and stored by Trisul.
+Working with meta objects like domain names, URLs,HTTPheaders, andSSLcertificates extracted and stored by Trisul.

 - How to use regex and bulk searches.
 - How to use the advanced full text search (FTS).